imperugo/imperugo.github.io/_drafts/2014-07-08-run-nodejs-on-microsoft-azure.markdown

 - iis
 ---

-Microsoft Azure offers the opportunity to use your favorite programming language and deploy it.
+Yesterday I spent some time to understand a problem with [Node Js](http://tostring.it/tag/#nodejs) application on [Microsoft Azure](http://tostring.it/tag/#azure).
-Yesterday I spent some times to understand a problem during a deploy of a NodeJs application, to be quickly my code was a simple web application built on top of Express and the code was something like this:
+Too be quick, my code was a simple web application built on top of [Express](http://expressjs.com/) and the code was something like this:

 ```javascript
 var express = require("express");